CraigB-spinner/Arcade-Trackball/README.md

 **The Box:**
 The wood box measures 17" x 9" x 3⅞" in size, with a 19" x 11" Lexan top - [Trackball box](Pics/TrackBox%20Layout%20dimensions.png) dimensions;
 the wood sides have 7/16" rabbet butt joints glued and 7/16" rabbet joint along inside bottom edge to allow plywood panel to recess in flush.
-The bottom edge have been ¼ round with router.
+The bottom edge has been ¼ round with router.
 Physical dimensions of [Trackball](Pics/RA-Trackball-2%20dimensions.jpg) shimmed by four wooden blocks on right side, bottom side, and two on bottom.
 Block dimensions will vary with your own inside/outside box dimensions; leave space under ball to allow lighting and "Dust Bunny" particles to fall through.